cakephp/docs/en/core-libraries/events.rst

 declaring it in the `implementedEvents` function for event listeners::

     <?php
-    //Setting priority for a callback
+    // Setting priority for a callback
     $callback = array($this, 'doSomething');
     $this->getEventManager()->attach($callback, 'Model.Order.afterPlace', array('priority' => 2));

-    //Setting priority for a listener
+    // Setting priority for a listener
     class UserStatistic implements CakeEventListener {
         public function implementedEvents() {
             return array(